Mason Dye

-Mason Andrew Dye (born July 15, 1994) is an American actor known for his roles in Teen Wolf, Flowers in the Attic, and in season four of Stranger Things.
+Mason Andrew Dye (born July 15, 1994) is an American actor.
+He is best known for his breakout role of Jason Carver in Stranger Things, and Bombsight in The Boys universe.

 Early life

 Mason Dye was born in Shawnee, Oklahoma.
-He grew up in Ada, Oklahoma with older brother Preston and younger sister Taylor, who is known for being one half of the country duo Maddie & Tae.
+He grew up in Ada, Oklahoma with older brother Preston and younger sister Taylor, the latter of whom is known for being one half of the country duo Maddie & Tae.

 Career

 Dye started his career with supporting roles in movie Adventures of Bailey: A Night in Cowtown and recurring role on web series Secret Diary of an American Cheerleader 2: The Fierce One.
 In 2014, he starred as Christopher Dollanganger in the Lifetime movie Flowers in the Attic based on the novel by V. C. Andrews.
 He also guest starred in the TV shows Review and Teen Wolf.
 In 2015, he played the role of Victor in the Lifetime movie My Stepdaughter.
 Dye guest starred in Major Crimes and recurred in shows Roommates and Finding Carter.

 In 2016, Dye starred as Tyler Evans in the drama film Natural Selection co-starring Katherine McNamara.
 Later that year, he starred as Josh Jackson in the action-adventure drama film Vanished – Left Behind: Next Generation alongside Amber Frank and Dylan Sprayberry.
 In 2017, Dye played the role of Bruce Kane in the Lifetime thriller film Stalker's Prey.
 He also starred as Tyler Pemhardt in the horror film Truth or Dare, which premiered on syfy channel.
 In 2018, he starred as Matt in the Lifetime movie The Wrong Son.

-In 2022, Dye appeared as rich athlete Jason Carver in the fourth season of the Netflix original series Stranger Things.
+In 2022, Dye portrayed one of the main antagonists in the fourth season of the Netflix original series Stranger Things.
+He joined the show at the peak of its popularity and his role of a charismatic and confrontational jock, Jason Carver, brought him attention.
+In 2026, Dye appeared as the supe Bombsight in the fifth and final season of the Prime series The Boys.
+He is set to return as Bombsight in its prequel Vought Rising, set to premiere in 2027.

+Personal life

+In February 2025, Dye became engaged to corporate executive Carmen Joiner after almost four years of dating.
+They married in 2026.